hirememorey/resilience-basketball/extended_resilience_framework.md

 - **Validation Script:** `src/nba_data/scripts/validate_integrity.py` **must be run** after any data population to ensure data health.

 ### Next Steps (The New Roadmap)
-1.  **Repopulate Historical Data:** Run the fixed population scripts for all seasons from 2015-16 to 2023-24 for both "Regular Season" and "Playoffs".
+1.  **✅ Repopulate Historical Data:** Run the fixed population scripts for all seasons from 2015-16 to 2023-24 for both "Regular Season" and "Playoffs".
 2.  **Implement Team Ratings Ingestion:** Create a script to populate team-level defensive ratings for each season.
 This is required for the "Crucible Baseline".
 3.  **Refactor Resilience Calculations:** Update the analysis scripts (`calculate_...`) to implement the new logic:
     - `Dependency-Weighted Versatility Score`